zchee/neovim-wiki/Following-HEAD.md

 ### 2018/09/22

-The meaning of the `--embed` and `--headless` flags changed to facilitate better startup behaviour with external UIs.
+[#9024](https://github.com/neovim/neovim/pull/9024): The meaning of the `--embed` and `--headless` flags changed to facilitate better startup behaviour with external UIs.
 UI embedders (any user of `nvim_ui_attach`) must start Nvim via `nvim --embed` but **without** `--headless`.
 Embedders _not_ using the UI protocol must use `nvim --embed --headless`.
-See also [#9024](https://github.com/neovim/neovim/pull/9024).

 With `--embed` only, Nvim waits for `nvim_ui_attach` **before continuing startup** (user config, reading buffers), so that UIs can deterministically handle (display) early messages, dialogs, etc.  The client can do other requests before `nvim_ui_attach` (e.g. `nvim_get_api_info`) so that Nvim features can be detected before attaching.
 During this pre-startup phase the user config is, of course, not available (cf. `--cmd`).